Ticket

 Here’s an overview of the Ticket card tabs and their purpose:

-• [Properties] You can use multiple fields in this tab to fine-tune, categorize, or track your Ticket.
-You can start by changing the status or assignee, but there are more properties to handle more complex cases.
-For more details, see our separate article dedicated to Properties*
+You can use multiple fields in this tab to fine-tune, categorize, or track your Ticket.
+You can start by changing Status or Assignee, but there are more properties to handle more complex cases.

 We put all the tabs in a drawer, so you can hide them by clicking the [Collapse/Expand] button at the top of your Ticket card.